Please report any queries concerning the funding data shown on the profile page to:

 - Faculty of Population Health Sciences

 Tim Cole has been professor of medical statistics at UCL Institute of Child Health since 1999.
-He originally studied engineering at Cambridge and statistics at Oxford, and has been employed by the Medical Research Council for his entire career since 1970, working first at the MRC Pneumoconiosis Research Unit in South Wales and from 1975 at the MRC Dunn Nutrition Unit in Cambridge.
+He originally studied engineering at Cambridge and statistics at Oxford, and has been employed by the Medical Research Council for his entire career since 1970, working first at the MRC Pneumoconiosis Research Unit in South Wales and then from 1975 at the MRC Dunn Nutrition Unit in Cambridge.
 Since 1999 he has been an external scientific staff member with the MRC.
-His research interests cover many aspects of child growth assessment, including growth chart construction (the LMS method), growth curve analysis (the SITAR method), factors relating early growth to later outcome, the IOTF child obesity cut-offs (cited over 4000 times to date), body size scaling and forensic age assessment.
-He has published over 400 peer-reviewed papers and his h-index stands at 84.
+His research interests cover many aspects of child growth assessment, including growth chart construction (the LMS method), growth curve analysis (the SITAR method), factors relating early growth to later outcome, the IOTF child obesity cut-offs (cited over 5000 times to date), body size scaling and forensic age assessment.
+He has published over 400 peer-reviewed papers and his h-index stands at 87.
 In 2006/07 he was appointed Honorary Fellow of the Royal College of Paediatrics and Child Health, and also Fellow of the Academy of Medical Sciences.

 He has also been heavily involved in peer review, both as a statistical and subject reviewer, acting as referee for over 50 journals and a statistical reviewer (latterly statistics editor) for the BMJ since 1991.
 He has also been a regular member of the BMJ primary care hanging committee and more recently the BMJ Manuscript Meeting.
 He is in charge of statistical review for the Archives of Disease in Childhood.

 Tim Cole is currently working a several projects relating to the statistics of growth and development.
+Here is a recent article summarising his work over the past 25 years.

 His SITAR method of growth curve analysis (Int J Epidemiol 2010;39:1558-66) summarises cohort growth curves in terms of an average curve, defined as a natural cubic spline, plus a set of three random effects per subject that define how each subject's growth curve differs from the average.
 The three random effects define the size (mean centile of the growth curve), tempo (timing of a developmental marker such as age at peak height velocity) and velocity (the relative growth rate) of each subject's curve.
 The SITAR analysis typically explains 99% of the variance in height during puberty, 95% of weight in infancy, 80% of BMI in childhood and smaller percentages for hormones and other outcomes.
 This means that the three SITAR parameters provide a comprehensive yet parsimonious summary of how individual children grow.
 Tim is currently funded half-time by the MRC for 3 years to work on the SITAR method, developing the methodology, applying it to several birth cohorts, and writing an R package library for open access dissemination of the method.